Abandonment proceedings in social tenancies

 What happens to your belongings after abandonment

-If you do not collect your belongings and their value is less than storage costs, your landlord can dispose of them when the tenancy ends.
+If you do not collect your belongings by the deadline, and their value is less than it would cost to store them, your landlord can dispose of them.

 You can ask your landlord to tell you how they worked out the value of your belongings.